 Church safety has become a huge issue across the United States.
 Many training programs and support operations have sprung up offering training and information for security teams.
 The development of armed church safety teams and the relatively new industry that has grown up to equip and train church teams is part of a massive move toward professional firearms training for gun owners that offers everything from rudimentary gun safety classes up to intensive tactical sessions for armed citizens which are also attended by SWAT teams.

 In the Spokane area and North Idaho, we created Action Training Group, Inc. The ATG is an all-volunteer Idaho nonprofit corporation that has been hosting shoot-on-the-move Action Shooting events at the Fernan Gun Rod & Gun Club’s range near Coeur d’Alene, Idaho.
-We are also hosting events at the Sharp Shooting Indoor Range in Spokane and the Spokane Valley Rifle & Pistol Club near Mica, Washington Live-fire Action Shooting and educational events provide a forum for armed citizens and members of church safety teams to exchange information and train together.
+We were previously hosting events at the Sharp Shooting Indoor Range in Spokane and the Spokane Valley Rifle & Pistol Club near Mica, Washington.
+Our live-fire Action Shooting and educational events provide a forum for armed citizens and members of church safety teams to exchange information and train together.

 We held our first Action Shoot in Spring of 2016.
 Even before we got incorporated, we started drafting range rules that are loosely based on IDPA match procedure without the competition related provisions like scoring and other rules that apply to IDPA matches.
 The ATG events are noncompetitive and attract many shooters that might not otherwise have the opportunity to shoot-on-the-move.